 For members who are not experiencing COVID-19 symptoms (asymptomatic) but are directed not to attend work as a result of being identified as a close contact of a confirmed or probable COVID-19 case, the Memorandum of Agreement (MOA) reached between the NLTA and both school districts secures special paid leave pending COVID-19 testing.
 In such circumstances, asymptomatic substitute teachers would also have access to special paid leave for all previously contracted work even if they have not yet commenced work in a particular contract(s).
 Should a member on special paid leave develop symptoms, they should refer to the information on sick leave above.

-SICK NOTES (new)
+SICK NOTES (Updated September 2022)

 If a teacher:

 - Does not have COVID-19 related symptoms/illness, the usual provisions of the collective agreements apply.
 Medical documentation must be provided for absences in excess of 7 teaching days in the aggregate, or in excess of four consecutive teaching days.

 - Does have reported COVID-19 related symptoms/illness, they do not have to provide medical documentation if they are absent for 14 consecutive days or less.
 (It should be noted that, regardless of such provisions, the employer can always request a note if they have reasonable cause to suspect abuse.)
 This can happen numerous times during the school year.

 NLTA members seeking advice/assistance on specific matters related to their individual circumstances should contact the Association via email@example.com.